-The case of FB and Another v MB 2012(2) SA 394 (GSJ) dealt with the issue of a minor child’s rights to (i) bring a matter to Court; and (ii) to be afforded a right to be assisted by his own legal representative.
+The case of FB and Another v MB 2012(2) SA 394 (GSJ) dealt with the issue of a minor child’s rights to legal representation (i) bring a matter to Court; and (ii) to be afforded a right to be assisted by his own legal representative.

-This matter which involved a 16 year old boy focused primarily on his right to be independently represented by his own Counsel in respect of an application which was going to be heard the following week in the High Court for variation of his primary residence to his father and for his subsequent removal to Portugal for purposes of future residence and study.
+This matter which involved a 16-year-old boy focused primarily on his right to be independently represented by his own legal counsel in respect of an application which was going to be heard the following week in the High Court for variation of his primary residence to his father and for his subsequent removal to Portugal for purposes of future residence and study.

 The High Court in deciding the application applied its mind only to the issue of the right of the minor to appoint his own legal representative for purposes of representing him in the forthcoming application and did not deal with the issue of variation of primary residence or relocation to a foreign country.

 In deciding the application, a comparison was made between: